 1000minds uses Google services to allow users, at their discretion, to “Login in with Google”.

 1000minds uses web and databases services running on Microsoft Azure in the US.
 Encrypted backups are also stored on Microsoft Azure in Australia.

 Analytics & log files

-We use Google Analytics to analyse how 1000minds is used.
+We use Google Analytics to analyze how 1000minds is used.
 Basic information is transmitted to Google and used to evaluate and to produce statistics about website activity.
 We will not use (nor allow third parties to use) such tools to track or collect any personally identifiable information of visitors to our website.

 Your activity on the web site is recorded in log files in order to help us understand how our software is being used, to enable you to see the history of your models, and to assist us with trouble-shooting problems and improving the software.
-Your activity may be combined with others' to produce aggregate datasets that may be analysed for research purposes.
+Your activity may be combined with others' to produce aggregate datasets that may be analyzed for research purposes.